 Easy, Step-by-Step Help

 Failing the Multiple Subjects is much more expensive than a study guide.
-Preparation is cheap compared to the cost of failing- you can’t afford NOT to purchase the exam.
+Preparation is cheap compared to the cost of failing- you can’t afford NOT to purchase the study guide.

 Guaranteed Preparation for the Multiple Subjects Exam